Upgrade your website with cohesive IM and Live Chat strengths

 An omnichannel customer service strategy allows you to use all available marketing channels to achieve an integrated and seamless customer experience.

-The customer, on the other hand, is able to move from your app to the website to push notifications to social media, experiencing the same branding and messaging throughout in a synchronized way.
+The customer, on the other hand, can move from your app to the website to push notifications to social media, experiencing the same branding and messaging throughout in a synchronized way.

 How can an omnichannel approach benefit customer service in banking?